So you’ve just spent a stack of moolah on a brand-spanking new corporate identity.

 Protect your dignity by learning about typography

 People often think graphic design is just about finding the right colours and images, but good composition lives and dies on typography.
 Things like kerning (spacing between letters), leading (spacing between lines), and paragraph spacing (no fancy words here) are critical, let alone choosing cohesive and flexible fonts that work consistently across platforms, devices, web and print.
-We’re not going to take this opportunity to harp on about Comic Sans (but…. ugggh…).
-OK soz - can’t help it.
+We’re not going to take this opportunity to harp on about Comic Sans, but… you know.

 Avoid boring stock photos.

 Pure white backgrounds and perfect models with cheesy grins are a thing of the past.
-We see through the staged, manicured glossy collections of people who wouldn’t normally go together.
-We want natural, real relatable people - I want to see someone just like me.
-So...for good photography that represents your brand landscape and customers, try websites like unsplash.com for more modern (and royalty-free) stock options, but always remember to credit the photographer.
+We want natural, relatable people – someone just like you and me.
+So…for good photography that represents your brand landscape and customers, try websites like unsplash.com for more modern (and royalty-free) stock options, but always remember to credit the photographer.